awareness and attention are as good as meditation at putting you in the present

 Attention and Mindfulness

-Most of the time we're absent minded though.
+Most of the time we are absent-minded though.
 For example, how mindful are you while washing your hair?
-The mind is a wanderer.
-It delights in processing thoughts and goes from one thought to the next and so on.
-While washing the hair, the mind is entangled in all kinds of thoughts and only occasionally will it give its attention to the washing - only to wander off again after a short while...
+The mind is a wanderer that delights in processing thoughts and goes from one thought to the next and so on.
+While washing the hair, the mind is entangled in all kinds of thoughts and only occasionally will it give its full attention to the task at hand, only to wander off again after a short while...

 Subconscious Memory Activity

-So, let's take a look at another form of memory activity that take place in the mind.
-Now, we're moving in the direction of somewhat more abstract observations as we're touching upon subtler mind states with which we're far less familiar.
-Meditation, mindfulness and awareness of the present moment - just to mention a few tools - make it possible to extend our awareness and clearly observe these subtle mind processes.
+Let's take a look at another form of memory activity that take place in the mind.
+Now, we are moving in the direction of somewhat more abstract observations as we're touching upon subtler mind states with which we are far less familiar.
+Meditation, mindfulness and awareness of the present moment, just to mention a few tools, make it possible to extend our awareness and clearly observe these subtle mind processes.

 Mind And Memory